 - How do I know if a course counts toward the foreign language requirement?

-- You will see an FL as a curriculum code on the class detail page on DukeHub.
+- You will see an FL as a curriculum code on the Class Detail page on DukeHub.
 Some language programs occasionally offer courses in English, and these do not count.
 If the FL code is not listed for the class, it iwll not satisfy the foreign language requirement.

 - Should I start Italian this fall?
 I want to go abroad later and will be an art history major.